Phoenix Stairway Collapse Injury Attorneys

 As knowledgeable Phoenix construction accident attorneys, Breyer Law Offices, P.C. understands how injuries from collapsing stairways or even the lack of a railing on stairs on construction job sites can cause long lasting health problems.
 Breyer Law Offices, P.C. combines our years of experience with lots of preparation, detailed investigation and evidence collection, and solid representation for all our clientele.
 It is our detail-oriented approach and strong commitment to our clients that has enabled us to collect many favorable settlements and verdicts in construction site injury cases.

 If you think you may have a viable stairway collapse accident case but have questions about how to proceed, our Phoenix stairway collapse accident lawyers can offer you answers about what kind of claim you should make, your rights when it comes to a construction accident injury, and how the injury may affect your financial future.
 You may have the right to pursue a personal injury claim under certain circumstances, which will provide you with greater legal avenues than simply filing for workers' compensation.
-We invite you to contact The Husband & Wife Law Team at (602) 457-6222 for additional information and free, confidential case evaluation.
+We invite you to contact The Husband and Wife Law Team at (602) 457-6222 for additional information and free, confidential case evaluation.